Exempt vs. Non-Exempt Employees in California

 What Can I Do If I Think I Am Non-Exempt?

 If you are an exempt employee and think you might be a non-exempt employee based on the information we outlined above, you have legal options.
 Your first step is to speak with your human resources department and learn more about your job status or ask for a review.
-You could also speak with an overtime pay attorney or contact us to learn more about your current job status and legal options.
+You could also speak with a Los Angeles overtime pay attorney or contact us to learn more about your current job status and legal options.